manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Compacting_a_table.md

-# Compacting a table
+# Compacting a Table

-Over time, RT tables can become fragmented into many disk chunks and/or tainted with deleted, but unpurged data, impacting search performance.
-When that happens, they can be optimized.
-Basically, the optimization pass merges together disk chunks pairs, purging off documents suppressed previously by DELETEs.
+Over time, RT tables may become fragmented into numerous disk chunks and/or contaminated with deleted, yet unpurged data, affecting search performance.
+In these cases, optimization is necessary.
+Essentially, the optimization process combines pairs of disk chunks, removing documents that were previously deleted using DELETE statements.

-Starting Manticore 4 it happens [automaticaly by default](../Server_settings/Searchd.md#auto_optimize), but you can also use the below commands to force table compaction.
+Beginning with Manticore 4, this process occurs [automatically by default](../Server_settings/Searchd.md#auto_optimize).
+However, you can also use the following commands to manually initiate table compaction.

 ## OPTIMIZE TABLE